j2969719/doublecmd-plugins/plugins.md

 Pattern matching using `the_silver_searcher`.
 FileMask also accepts only regexp(if filename pattern is specified, search for part of filename option must be disabled).

 - [tracker_textsearch](plugins/dsx/tracker_textsearch)<br>
-Full text search using [Tracker](https://wiki.gnome.org/Projects/Tracker).
+Full text search using [Tracker](https://wiki.gnome.org/Projects/Tracker) (supported only tracker2 legacy version).